 As a young student struggling with shyness, I believed that these medications could be beneficial and help with social anxiety.
-After the classes, I scheduled an appointment with the lecturer, who was a psychiatrist.
+After the classes, I scheduled an appointment with the lecturer, who was also a psychiatrist.

 The visit lasted about 20 minutes, and after a brief description of my issue, I left with a prescription for sertraline.
-After an adjustment period when the medication started working, I felt great, or at least I thought so.
+After an adjustment period, when the medication started working, I felt great—or at least I thought so.
 The social anxiety seemed to disappear, my thoughts slowed down, and I stopped worrying.

 I remained in this state for a few years.
 I noticed side effects such as decreased libido, increased drowsiness, and sweating, but I didn't pay much attention to them.
 Friends and family mentioned that I behaved differently at times, sometimes inappropriately, but I didn't perceive it.
 It was only when my partner pointed out my lack of interest in sex and being emotionally distant that I, in consultation with my doctor, decided to discontinue the medication.

-Concerned about my state, I sought help from a doctor who dismissed my concerns and suggested going back on the medication without much consideration.
+Concerned about my condition, I sought help from a doctor who dismissed my concerns and suggested going back on the medication without much consideration.
 Desperate, I resumed taking sertraline.
 The symptoms slightly eased, but the medication's effects were no longer the same, and new side effects emerged, including severe sexual dysfunction and akathisia.

 I discontinued the medication again, this time more slowly.
 What unfolded afterward is difficult to put into words—it was undoubtedly the worst period of my life.

 For the first two years after discontinuation, I was unable to function independently.
 Most of the time, I lay in a state of severe depersonalization and numbness.
 My physical and emotional sensations were almost nonexistent.
 Suicidal thoughts plagued me daily, with one attempt.
 I frequently experienced neuro-emotions—disproportionate reactions to stimuli, often aggressive and out of context.
 I couldn't form relationships or work.
 My sexuality ceased to exist.
+I looked terrible.
 Engaging in any activity was impossible due to intense apathy.
 Cognitive functions were severely impaired, especially short-term memory and its consolidation process, making me feel like I had dementia.
 Derealization was a daily companion, and I felt this state would never end, that it was my new reality.

 During this time, I relied on an online support group dedicated to medication withdrawal.
 I was one of the more skeptical users, questioning every recovery story, strongly convinced that these drugs caused permanent damage.